ietf-wg-cellar/flac-specification/flac.md

 - ∆s(n-1) is the difference between the previous sample and the sample before that, i.e. s(n-1) - s(n-2).
 This is the closest available first-order discrete derivative
 - ∆∆s(n-1) is ∆s(n-1) - ∆s(n-2) or the closest available second-order discrete derivative
 - ∆∆∆s(n-1) is ∆∆s(n-1) - ∆∆s(n-2) or the closest available third-order discrete derivative

+To encode a signal with a fixed predictor, each sample has the corresponding prediction subtracted and sent to the residual coder.
+To decode a signal with a fixed predictor, first the residual has to be decoded, after which for each sample the prediction can be added.
+This means that decoding MUST be a sequential process within a subframe, as for each sample, enough fully decoded previous samples are needed to calculate the prediction.

 For fixed predictor order 0, the prediction is always 0, thus each residual sample is equal to its corresponding input or decoded sample.
 The difference between a fixed predictor with order 0 and a verbatim subframe, is that a verbatim subframe stores all samples unencoded, while a fixed predictor with order 0 has all its samples processed by the residual coder.